Jiayikung/Karel-Robot-Project/README.md

 By writing projects using predefined and limited commands, it also allows learners to execute essential programming concepts such as algorithmic thinking, decomposition, and stepwise refinement.

 ## Usage
-Using following code to install needed package:/
+Using following code to install needed package:\
 `pip install stanfordkarel`

 ## Format